salveoo/genius/README.md

 **At the moment, the TFT screen is not compatible with Klipper, you won’t be able to use it.**

 ## BOM (still not complete)
+See the Switchwire BOM for links to products
 ### Frame
 * 2020 extrusion 320mm – 1pcs (top extrusion)
 * 2020 extrusion 310mm – 1pcs (bottom extrusion) \